Joanne Stepaniak

-Joanne "Jo" Stepaniak (born 1954) is an American writer specializing in veganism and nutrition.
+Joanne "Jo" M. Stepaniak (born January 7, 1954) is an American writer specializing in veganism and nutrition.
 She is the author of several books on the subject, including The Vegan Sourcebook (1998).

+Life

+Stepaniak's parents were Edna Abrams Greenberg and Herbert S. Abrams of Pennsylvania and has two sisters.
+She became a vegetarian as a child.
+After her marriage she became a vegan for ethical reasons.
+She describes herself as a "kale-aholic" as she enjoys eating kale and collard greens.
+For over 31 years she has been Supervising Editor at Book Publishing Company in Summertown, Tennessee.

-Stepaniak was elected to the Vegetarian Hall of Fame in June 2008 in Johnstown, Pennsylvania, at the 34th Annual Vegetarian Summerfest of the North American Vegetarian Society.
+She was elected to the Vegetarian Hall of Fame in June 2008 in Johnstown, Pennsylvania, at the 34th Annual Vegetarian Summerfest of the North American Vegetarian Society.

+Stepaniak and her husband Michael live in Pittsburgh, Pennsylvania.